Hostile Intruder/Active Shooter

 - If there is any doubt about the safety of the individuals inside the room, the area needs to remain secured.

-The Hampden-Sydney College Security and Police personnel, local police departments and the Virginia State Police have adopted nationally accepted law enforcement response procedures to contain and terminate threats posed by hostile intruders, as quickly as possible.
+The Hampden-Sydney College Security and Police personnel, Virginia State Police and local police departments have adopted nationally accepted law enforcement response procedures to contain and terminate threats posed by hostile intruders, as quickly as possible.
 In an emergency situation, Hampden-Sydney College Security and Police personnel will immediately respond to the area, assisted by other local and state law-enforcement agencies, as necessary.
 Keep in mind:

 - Remain inside the secure area.

-- Law enforcement will locate, contain, and stop the assailant.
+- Law enforcement will locate, contain, and end the threat.

 - The safest place for you to be is inside a secure room.